30 years after Tyson fight, Buster Douglas is 'feeling good'

-COLUMBUS, Ohio — Thirty years after his hard-fought victory against boxing titan Mike Tyson, Buster Douglas is feeling healthy and basking in the glory he says he was denied at the time.
+COLUMBUS, Ohio — Thirty years after his startling victory against boxing titan Mike Tyson, Buster Douglas is feeling healthy and basking in the glory he says he was denied at the time.

 “Right now, everything is looking up,” Douglas said in a recent Associated Press interview, noting he struggles with diabetes.
 “Feeling good and the numbers are good.
 It’s a good thing.”

-The 59-year-old fighter will be celebrated at an anniversary gala Friday in his hometown of Columbus, Ohio, where he'll raise money for programs that help others who face seemingly insurmountable challenges.
+The 59-year-old fighter was celebrated at an anniversary gala Friday in his hometown of Columbus, Ohio, where he raised money for programs that help others who face seemingly insurmountable challenges.

 His stable of students throughout Columbus’ parks and recreation system look up to the man they call simply “coach” as a teacher, friend and hero.